 Figure 9.
-The perennial ice zone average (a) Northern Hemisphere ice growth, (b) Northern Hemisphere ice melt, (c) Southern Hemisphere ice growth, and (d) Southern Hemisphere ice melt as a function of the maximum perennial ice zone snow depth across the simulations.
+The perennial sea ice average (a) Northern Hemisphere ice growth, (b) Northern Hemisphere ice melt, (c) Southern Hemisphere ice growth, and (d) Southern Hemisphere ice melt as a function of the maximum perennial ice-zone snow thickness across the simulations.
 The asterisks show the net ice growth and melt for the seasonal sea ice domain for comparison (shown in more detail in Figure 10).
 Note that the imbalance between the net ice growth and melt in an individual experiment results from ice motion that transports ice between the perennial and seasonal sea ice zones.